Wondering why bitcoin, dogecoin and ethereum prices are down and crashing worldwide? Find out here

 How much is Bitcoin worth today?

+Halley nevertheless doesn't believe "the digital day of reckoning will be today" as the crypto king's technical indicators are close to being oversold.

-It was last down 8.3%, on course for its biggest daily drop in a month.
+This comes after bitcoin was last down 8.3% on Monday, which had put it on course for its biggest daily drop in a month.

 Ethereum prices, which tend to move in tandem with bitcoin, dropped as much as 12%, falling below $2,000 for the first time in almost a month.